PuttOUT Golf Putting Mirror

 - Putter width markings

 - Acrylic Mirror

 - Protective carry bag

 - MPN: PUT/M/RED/GRY

 "In a compact three-layer design, the PuttOUT Putting Mirror comprises an anti-scratch coating, a solid steel inner plate to prevent warping and breakage, and a spiked-base rubber surround, holding the mirror in place wherever you choose to grind.

-Accompanied with two magnetic guides and a 50mm putting gate, this really is the next step up in consistency, repetition and your all-round putting practice.
+Accompanied with two magnetic guides and a 50mm putting gate, this is the next step up in consistency, repetition and your all-around putting practice.